knative/docs/blog/articles/event-drive-app-knative-eventing-kogito.md

   resource: classpath:openapi.json#schedulePatientAppointment
 ```

 The above workflow definition is based on three parts.
-The first part is the “states” array which includes the workflow control-flow logic, in our case the “event” state which receives the new patient event and performs our three actions (service invocations).
+The first part is the `states` array, which includes the workflow control flow logic.
+In this case, is an `event`, which receives the new patient cloud event, and performs the three functions mentioned previously.

-The second part is our event definitions (the “events” array), which are based on the CloudEvents specification, so there is a clear 1-1 mapping between how the events are defined in the workflows, and how they are represented with the CloudEvents format.
+The second part of the workflow is the `events` array, which contains event definitions that are based on the CloudEvent specification.
+There is a 1:1 mapping between how the events are defined in the workflows, and how they are represented with the CloudEvent format.

 The third part, the `functions` array, contains the function definitions that give more information to the runtime about how to execute the required services.